How can I access and understand citation data?

 Please note: citation counts can vary between platforms due to differences in coverage, such as:

-• The journals and sources indexed
+• The journals and sources indexed.

-• The types of publications included (e.g., journal articles, conference papers, books)
+• The types of publications included (e.g., journal articles, conference papers, books).

-• The timeframe covered
+• The timeframe covered.

-For a fuller picture of citation impact, we recommend checking multiple sources and consulting our guidance on responsible use of metrics.
+For a fuller picture of citation impact, we recommend checking multiple sources and consulting our guidance on the responsible use of metrics.

-Two widely used indicators are:
+Two common indicators are:

 How to interpret these metrics:

-• A score of 1.00 = world average
+• A score of 1.00 = average citation rate worldwide

-• Above 1.00 = cited more than expected
+• A score above 1.00 = cited more than expected

-• Below 1.00 = cited less than expected
+• A score below 1.00 = cited less than expected

 Why use them?